itsnotmily/Scripts/README.md

 All code snippets I share here are intended to be used in the developer console of your browser.

+### How to use:
-This is usually done by pressing F12 or CTRL+Shift+I, finding the console tab, copying the code you want from this page and pasting it on the developers console.
+1. Copy the code you like from this page
+2. Press F12 or CTRL+Shift+I on your keyboard
+3. Navigate to the console tab
+4. Paste the code in the developers console.

 ## ScrollSkip